Integrador-VoiceStyleTransfer/spanish-voice-style-transfer/README.md

 ### Model development and deployment

 The project setup has a frontend developed in Angular and deployed using AWS Amplify.
 We used the frontend to show information about our project, gather users opinions and expose the voice conversion service.
-The survey answers are stored into a MongoDB Atlas via a Node.js backend deployed on Heroku Dyno, and the voice conversion service was developed in FastAPI and deployed on a GCP Compute Engine with a Tesla T4 GPU.
+The survey answers are stored into a MongoDB Atlas via a Node.js backend deployed on Heroku Dyno, and the voice conversion service was developed using FastAPI and deployed on a GCP Compute Engine with a Tesla T4 GPU.
 This service uses the model and audios from an AWS S3 bucket.

 ![](./src/img/infraestructura.png)\
 *Fig 1: web application infraestructure*